-All new students will receive a student ID card during orientation or during the first week of the semester.
+All new students will receive a student ID card during the first week of the semester.
 Student ID cards can be picked up in the Learning Resource Center during the first week of the semester.
 Replacement cards can also be obtained through the LRC for a fee.